Bridport man bled to death after eight-hour ambulance wait

 Appello, which runs the site's careline service, said the coroner had found it complied with its contract in not alerting a housing manager out-of-hours.

-In a statement, a spokesperson from the ambulance trust said: "We are sorry that we were unable to provide a timely response to Mr Adams and we would again like to offer our sincere condolences to his family and loved ones.
+In a statement, a spokesperson from the ambulance trust said: "We are sorry that we were unable to provide a timely response to Mr Adams and we would again like to offer our sincere condolences to his family and loved ones."

-"Our ambulance clinicians strive every day to give their best to patients, but our performance in 2021 had not returned to pre-pandemic levels, after a prolonged period of increased activity levels.

-"Health and social care services remain under enormous pressure.
-We are working with our partners in the NHS and social care, to do all we can to improve the service that patients receive."

-The BBC has been told the service received 247 ambulance incidents in the Dorset area between 04:00 and 15:00 on the day of the incident and was in a period of prolonged heightened activity following the ending of lockdown restrictions.

-This demand was up by about 24.5% compared to the equivalent days in both October 2019 and October 2020.

-Crews were also facing pressure from hospital handover delays.
+It said demand on the service was about 25% higher than normal on the day of the death and crews were also facing pressure from hospital handover delays.

 IAED has not responded to requests for comment.